Maratón Medellin

 Maratón Medellín (or Medellín Marathon in English, previously the Medellín Flowers Marathon, or initially called the Medellín International Half Marathon) is an annual marathon held in Medellín, Colombia.
 It is the oldest marathon event in Colombia, celebrated every September, attracting both local and international participants.

 The race includes a variety of distances to accommodate runners of different skill levels, with a full marathon, a half-marathon, a 10 km race, and a 5 km race.
 Maratón Medellín has become one of Latin America's well-known road races.
 It is the only 42 km street race in Colombia recognized by the International Association of Athletics Federations (IAAF).

-The most recent edition of the race was held on September 1, 2024, with sponsorship from Telemedellín.
+The 30th edition was held on September 1 2024, with sponsorship from Telemedellín.